 What you need to know about the differences between our bachelor's degrees in Digital Cinematography and Film.

 Full Sail University's deep roots in entertainment, unique teaching style, and impressive alumni have earned us a reputation as an incredible place to come to learn how to become a filmmaker.
 But if you're considering earning a bachelor's degree from Full Sail, you might have questions about which program is right for you: Film or Digital Cinematography?

 Online vs Campus

 One of the first major differences between the degree programs is where you'll be learning; the Film degree is on campus and Digital Cinematography is online.

 A Creative Playground

-On campus, Film degree students are surrounded by creative environments that are modeled after the real thing, from our Dolby-approved dubbing stage to administrative offices for auditioning talent.
+On campus, Film degree students are surrounded by creative environments that are modeled after the real thing, from our Dolby-approved dubbing stage to a working production office.
 That also includes several professional soundstages where you can film in-studio scenes designed to your exact needs, and with two construction mills, students can also build custom set pieces right on campus.
 In the backlot, outdoor building facades create backdrops for a variety of environments, including a gas station, loading dock, nightclub, and different unique architecture styles from around the world.